-I bought a new laptop and long story, the WIFI isn’t supported by BunsenLabs because the Linux kernel there is older, and the laptop doesn’t have Ethernet, and I don’t have a good USB WIFI antenna.
+I bought a new laptop and long story, the WIFI isn’t supported by BunsenLabs because the Linux kernel there is older, and the laptop doesn’t have Ethernet.

 One forum I found said this Dell WIFI hardware is natively supported in the 4.3 Linux kernel.
 I thought, great, all I need to do is install Debian 9 (Stretch) which has the updated drivers.
 So I burn the Debian ISO and the installer says that I need a pile of “ucode” files.
-To make a long story short, Debian Stretch did not recognize my WIFI hardware!
+Debian Stretch did not recognize my WIFI hardware.

 Back to Google, somebody got this Dell Inspiron 15-5568 laptop working with Manjaro.
 Too bad I didn’t go straight to Manjaro, I would have saved myself hours!
-Installation of Manjaro was so easy.
-I even took photos, that’s how beautiful the installation is.
+Installation of Manjaro was easy.
+Beautiful installation.

 apt-get install dcfldd